PrintessEditor/getting-started/README.md

 You can see thode code running here:
 <https://printesseditor.github.io/getting-started/>

+> :warning: **You will be prompted for a password on load.
+This is only because Printess is not live yet and will be removed with the official release.
+Please contact the Printess folks to get this password.**

 ## Prerequisits

 Printess has a single npm depencency which you can easily add to your own **package.json**